EstaticShark/LoLInfoBot/README.md

 To add the bot to your server with permissions to send messages, embed links and attach files, click the following link: https://discordapp.com/api/oauth2/authorize?client_id=599004451767975976&permissions=51200&scope=bot

+# Features
+!hello: A welcome message you can use to see if the bot is active

+!help: A helpful menu of commands

+!summoner <Summoner Name>: Returns a menu of information about the summoner name you input such as time spent, rank, level, etc.